-If you don't have a food processor, place the Oreos in a large zip lock bag.
+If you don't have a food processor, place the Oreos in a large plastic bag.
 Seal it, then crush them with a rolling pin.
 Takes a bit more effort to make the crushed cookies, but it still works out just as well.

-3. In a large bowl, mix together the Oreo cookie crumbs and softened cream cheese.
+3. In a large bowl, mix together the crushed cookie crumbs and room temperature cream cheese.

 It helps to leave out the brick of cream cheese at room temperature ahead of time.
 That way it's easy to mix with the cookie crumbs.
 Learn how long can cream cheese sit out?

 4. Mix until they're well combined.

 5. Using a small cookie scoop, form the Oreo crumbs mixture into a ball.

 6. Roll the Oreo cream cheese balls between your hands until they're smooth.

 7. Place them on the prepared baking sheet.